Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Sums from the participation

-- Entitlements registered on a time savings account (CET)
+- Rights on a time savings account (CET) based on the value of the corresponding vacation pay

-- In the absence of the TRC, amounts corresponding to untaken rest days, up to a maximum of 10 per year.
+- In the absence of CET, amounts corresponding to days of rest not taken, up to a limit of 10 per year.

-You can also transfer to your collective company PER amounts from another company PER, an individual PER or another retirement savings product (PERP, Madelin, Perco, etc.).
+You can also transfer to your collective company PER funds from another company PER, an individual PER or another retirement savings product (PERP, Madelin, Perco, etc.).

-As long as you work in the company, the costs associated with managing the collective PER are covered by your employer.
+As long as you work in the company, the costs of managing the collective PER are covered by your employer.

-The collective company ERP may be financed by supplementary company payments, known as abundances.
-The abundance may not exceed 3 times the amount you yourself paid, or be more than €7,536.
+The collective company PER may be funded by additional payments from the company, called abundances.
+The contribution may not exceed 3 times the amount you paid yourself, nor be greater than €7,536.

-In addition, even in the absence of payment by the employee, if the plan regulations so provide, the company may make an initial and periodic abundance.
+Moreover, even in the absence of payment from the employee, if the plan's regulations so provide, the company may make an initial and periodic supplements.

-You can recover the savings early, as a one-time payment, in the following cases:
+You can recover the savings in advance, as a one-time payment, in the following cases:

 - Disability (you, your children, your spouse or Civil partnership partner)